 And it’s not just landowners along the river who will lose property (read: topsoil) if we have a flood.
 Municipalities along the valley have facilities for waste water treatment, domestic water systems, and parks along the river that are in jeopardy of being washed away if a flood event does occur.
 If the river does breach its streambed in one area, water could travel miles downriver before it were to rejoin the main river flow due to its meandering nature.
 Streambed course alterations would be permanent and the loss of other infrastructure, such as bridges, is quite possible, similar to what we experienced in the 1995 flood.

 Do we really want to wash our topsoil, reclamation pond water, and other infrastructure into the Marine Sanctuary due to a flood that can be avoided, simply if we maintain the streambed properly?

-Farmers and ranchers were maintaining the streambed, at their own expense, and are willing to do so once again, for the greater good of our collective community.
-What is needed to restart this process?
-First, issue permits from all the agencies involved to get the exotic vegetation under control, as well as the accumulated sediment.
-The Resource Conservation District of Monterey County received their permit for exotic vegetation removal the past two summers and have worked on removing exotic vegetation in the river channel reach between King City and Gonzales.
-Second, let’s all realize that we need to protect our natural resources as working environments, and maintaining our river channel will prevent washing our topsoil into the Marine Sanctuary, causing untold effects on aquatic life and water quality in our bay.
+Farmers and ranchers are maintaining the streambed, at their own expense, for the greater good of our collective community.
+The Resource Conservation District of Monterey County received their permit for exotic vegetation removal the past three summers and have worked on removing exotic vegetation in the river channel reach between King City and Gonzales.
+Let’s all realize that we need to protect our natural resources as working environments, and maintaining our river channel will prevent washing our topsoil into the Marine Sanctuary, causing untold effects on aquatic life and water quality in our bay.
 We must balance our environmental needs in a more holistic manner.